-Pennsylvania.
-The auction price in the December 6, 2023 RGGI auction was \$14.88 per short ton, or \$16.40 per metric tonne.

-- Illinois Climate and Equitable Jobs Act (CEJA).
+- Regional Greenhouse Gas Initiative (RGGI).
+The Regional Greenhouse Gas Initiative (RGGI) is a CO2 emissions cap and trade agreement among Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island, and Vermont that applies to power generation facilities.
+New Jersey rejoined on January 1, 2020.
+Virginia joined RGGI on January 1, 2021, and left RGGI on December 31, 2023.
+A challenge to Virginia's leaving RGGI is pending.
+Pennsylvania took action to join RGGI on April 23, 2022, but such action has been enjoined by court order on appeal.
+A decision on the merits of the appeal is pending at the Supreme Court of Pennsylvania.
+The auction price in the March 13, 2024, RGGI auction was \$16.00 per short ton, or \$17.64 per metric tonne. - Illinois Climate and Equitable Jobs Act (CEJA).
 On September 16, 2021, the Climate and Equitable Jobs Act (CEJA) became effective.
 CEJA created an expanded nuclear subsidy program.
 CEJA mandated that all fossil fuel plants close by 2045.
 CEJA established emissions caps for investor owned, gas-fired units with three years of operating history, effective October 1, 2021, on a rolling 12 month basis.
 More than 10,000 MW of capacity are currently affected. - Carbon Price.
-If the price of carbon were \$50.00 per metric tonne, short run marginal costs would have increased by \$24.45 per MWh or 96.7 percent for a new combustion turbine (CT) unit, \$16.85 per MWh or 97.3 percent for a new combined cycle (CC) unit and \$43.12 per MWh or 115.6 percent for a new coal plant (CP) for 2023.
+If the price of carbon were \$50.00 per metric tonne, short run marginal costs would have increased by \$24.45 per MWh or 91.6 percent for a new combustion turbine (CT) unit, \$16.85 per MWh or 85.7 percent for a new combined cycle (CC) unit and \$43.12 per MWh or 155.7 percent for a new coal plant (CP) for for the first three months of 2024.